Amazon Faves

 Fortaleza de San Felipe Fortress

 History buffs will enjoy a stop at Fortaleza de San Felipe Fortress because of its history and the incredible sight of the coast, including views of the ships docked at Taino Bay.
-Exploring the exterior grounds on food is free, but entering the fortress requires an admission fee, although it is nominal.
+Exploring the exterior grounds on foot is free, but entering the fortress requires an admission fee, although it is nominal.
 At just $2 per person, it’s a bargain.
 Like the historic district and its sites, this landmark is also within walking distance from Taino Bay at just under a mile.

 Damajagua Falls